buildkite/golang-example/Readme.md

 [Add this example to your Buildkite organization](https://buildkite.com/new)

-## Using in your own Build Pipelines
+## Using in your own build pipelines

 We've wrapped up the `$GOPATH` wrangling required to get Golang projects to run into a `pre-command` hook which you can see here: